The Girl Who Saved The King of Sweden (is actually called Edwin)

 That was until I met “Edwin” this morning on the way out of Pamplona.

-“Edwin” is an Australian theoretical physicist and a professor at Melbourne University who, in response to the standard “where are you from/what do you do?” question then told me about how he’d recently been working for Putin, how he’d stolen Trident submarine technology to improve “gradiometers” and how he’d been determinedly resisting the rising tide of Chinese influence in Africa in recent times, all related in a 15 minute stream of narrative while toting a 17kg pack which contained important materials for his next board meeting.
+“Edwin” is an Australian theoretical physicist and a professor at Melbourne University who, in response to the standard “where are you from/what do you do?” question told me he’d recently been working for Vladimir Putin, that he’d stolen Trident submarine technology to improve something called “gradiometers”, and that he’d been busy resisting the rising tide of Chinese influence in Africa in recent times.

 It takes all sorts, I suppose.